 Within the British Council’s global programme Crafting Futures, she coordinated research and editorial development for the publication Artisans' Voices: Dialogues for Sustainable Practices, bringing together experiences from Argentina, Bolivia and South Asia.
 She also co-founded League of Artisans, where she led creative direction and content development for projects such as Climate Resilience: An Artisan Toolkit for Recovery, Regeneration and Renewal in collaboration with partners in the Philippines.
 For more than a decade (2006–2019), she was part of the organisation of the largest Design Festival in Latin America, TRImarchi, as curator and Head of International Relations.

-Her recent projects include ILLATURAS, an itinerant research, exhibition and living archive that explores the symbolic power of miniatures in Andean culture.
-In 2025, she is curating "What the Fibres Remember" for Material World, a programme by the Royal Botanic Gardens, Kew (UK), in the framework of League of Artisans, and presenting her work in international contexts such as XTANT (Mallorca), Paisanaje (Madrid), Germany, Zurich and Portugal.
+Her work unfolds through ILLATURAS, an itinerant research, exhibition and living archive that explores the symbolic power of miniatures in Andean culture.
+In 2025, she curated "What the Fibres Remember" for Material World, a programme by the Royal Botanic Gardens, Kew (UK), and presented her work internationally at XTANT (Mallorca), Paisanaje (Madrid), as well as in the Netherlands, Germany and Portugal.

-Her expertise lies in ethical and process-based collaboration, creative and editorial direction, the revitalisation of ancestral craft techniques for new generations, and the creation of spaces where cultural heritage, collective imaginaries, and environmental reflection converge.
+Her practice focuses on ethical and process-based collaboration, creative and editorial direction, and the revitalisation of ancestral craft techniques through contemporary, situated approaches.
+She creates spaces where cultural heritage, collective imaginaries, and environmental reflection converge.

 Ph: Retratos Profesionales